klovanone/timeseriesfuser/README.md

 # Time series data merging with event-driven distribution.

 A small lightweight library designed to easily merge together multiple data sources in chronological order with minimal manual data-munging.
-I created this tool for a financial project that I had been working on, as it was becoming a chore to have to merge time series data from many alternative data formats.
+I created this tool for a financial services project that I had been working on, as it was becoming a chore to have to merge time series data from many alternative data formats.
 Primarily designed to be used as a tool to simulate live data replay, but it can also be used to save merged and processed data for later re-use.

 ##  Benefits: